 A unique addition to the Tennessee road trip itinerary, Huntsville’s space center makes jaws drop daily.

 After many miles on the road, Huntsville offers more appreciated opportunities to stretch your legs.
 Twickenham Historic District encompasses a fascinating collection of antebellum homes.

 Taking a walk through the area in the heart of Huntsville is like visiting a museum of architecture.
 In the neighborhood, listed on the National Register of Historic Places, you find one adorable pre-Civil War home after another.

 7. Memphis, TN – Walking in Memphis on the Tennessee road trip itinerary

 - Driving distance: 216 mi / 348 km

 - Driving time: 4 h

-The last destination on the Tennessee road trip is unparalleled.
-Memphis has in a unique way influenced the evolution of music.
-The city on Mississippi River is known as the birthplace of both blues and rock ‘n’ roll.
+That the last destination on the Tennessee road trip has influenced the evolution of music is certainly no exaggeration.
+On Mississippi River, Memphis is known as the birthplace of both blues and rock ‘n’ roll.

 Additional stop: If you want another Tennessee road trip stop between Memphis and Nashville, it makes a lot of sense to pick Jackson.
 It’s the biggest town along the route and home to Casey Jones Home & Railroad Museum.